redis/redis-doc/docs/reference/protocol-spec.md

     $5\r\n
     world\r\n

-Above, the second element is a Null.
+Above, the second element is null.
 The client library should return to its caller something like this:

     ["hello",nil,"world"]